Betatron oscillations: Hill's equations

 The betatron phase advance divided by $2\pi$ is called the tune (fractional part).

-To hold particles of the beam inside the vacuum chamber of accelerator or transfer channel magnetic or electrostatic elements are used.
-The guiding field of dipole magnets sets the reference orbit of the beam while focusing magnets with field linearly depending on transverse coordinate returns the particles with small deviations forcing them to oscillate stably around reference orbit.
-For any orbit one can set locally the co-propagating with the reference particle Frenet–Serret coordinate system.
+To hold particles of the beam inside the vacuum chamber of an accelerator or transfer channel, magnetic or electrostatic elements are used.
+The guiding field of dipole magnets sets the reference orbit of the beam while focusing magnets, whose field linearly depends on the transverse coordinates, applies small deviations to particles, forcing them to oscillate stably around a reference orbit.
+For any orbit one can locally use the Frenet–Serret coordinate system, which co-propagates with the reference particle.
 Assuming small deviations of the particle in all directions and after linearization of all the fields one will come to the linear equations of motion which are a pair of Hill equations: